JoJo's Bizarre Adventure (TV series): Accolades

 At the 2013 CEDEC Awards, the anime's opening sequence won in the Visual Arts division.
 At the Crunchyroll Anime Awards, the anime's Diamond is Unbreakable received three category mentions in the most popular "Other" in 2017: "Best Action" and both Hero of the Year and Best Boy for Josuke Higashikata, while Yoshikage Kira was nominated for Villain of the Year; Takahiro Kishida won "Best Character Design" for the anime's Golden Wind and its opening theme, "Fighting Gold" by Coda, was nominated for "Best Opening Sequence" in 2019; Yuichi Nakamura won Best Voice Artist Performance (Japanese) for his work as Bruno Bucciarati, while Golden Wind was nominated for three categories in 2020; Marios Gavrilis was nominated for Best Voice Artist Performance (German) for his work as Dio Brando in 2022; the anime's Stone Ocean was nominated for six categories, including Best Action and Best Continuing Series in 2023.
 Gadget Tsūshin listed "Pesci, Pesci, Pesci, Pesci yo!", a quote from the fifteenth episode of Golden Wind, in their 2019 anime buzzwords list.
+In 2026, the anime's Steel Ball Run was nominated at the 6th Astra TV Awards in the Best Anime Series category.